Joanne Caras

-Joanne Caras is the star of the television cooking show "Miracles & Meals with Joanne Caras" which appeared on the JLTV Network.
-She is the author of two cookbooks, "The Holocaust Survivor Cookbook" and "Miracles & Meals.".
+Joanne Caras is the star of the television cooking show Miracles & Meals with Joanne Caras which appeared on the Jewish Life Television (JLTV) network.
+She is the author of two cookbooks, The Holocaust Survivor Cookbook and Miracles & Meals.

 Early life and education

 Joanne Elizabeth Schene was born on February 17, 1956, in Catonsville, Maryland to Joseph and Betty Lou (Droter) Schene.
 Joanne was raised in a Catholic family.
 In 1982 she married Harvey Caras, a Jewish man from Malden, Massachusetts.
 She later converted to Judaism.
 Joanne and Harvey have three children: Jonathan Caras, Rachel Loeb, and Michael Caras.
 Joanne is a graduate of Catonsville High School and earned a bachelor's degree from Hood College.

 Career

-Caras began her television career in 1983 as the star of "Fun Fitness", an exercise show that appeared on Howard Cable TV in Maryland.
-She then went on to star as "Miss Joanne" on the popular children's show "Kidstuff".
+Caras began her television career in 1983 as the star of Fun Fitness, an exercise show that appeared on Howard Cable TV in Maryland.
+She then went on to star as "Miss Joanne" on the children's show Kidstuff.
 Because of her popularity, Caras became a much sought-after entertainer for children's birthday parties and spent eighteen years teaching movement and drama at nursery schools.